Adambakkam

 Adambakkam is a neighbourhood of Chennai, India.
 It is primarily a residential locality situated in South Chennai.
 Adambakkam area comes under Velachery taluk and Alandur taluk, Chennai District of Chennai Corporation.
 Adambakkam is surrounded by areas namely, Alandur in the North-West, Nanganallur in the West, Madipakkam in the South, Velachery in the East and Guindy in the North.
 Earlier, one part of Adambakkam was under the direct governance of Chennai Corporation.
-From October 2011 onwards, the entire area was merged with the Chennai Corporation.
+From October 2011, the entire area was merged with the Chennai Corporation.
 Upon completion of the MRTS extension line, the neighbourhood will be served by Adambakkam railway station.
-Its Proximity to commercial localities like Velachery, accessible railway stations, Metro Stations and road transport routes makes Adambakkam an ideal choice of location to live.